pb-413/beeware-tutorial/README.md

 - To test, I ran `package` and installed the app over my existing version that I installed (old, no popup).
  - That produced the expected result!

+`briefcase run [-u/--update]` to troubleshoot/iterate the built version quickly.
+`briefcase package -u` to make a change to the app before re-packaging.